ag12s/ISC3313CourseContent/README.md

    <p></p>
  </details>

  Numerical methods lectures were created using Chapra's _Applied Numerical Methods with Matlab_.
+Content contained in these folders was implemented in the fall of 2020 and 2021.
+I have included my personal reflections with the lectures.